 If you’ve been following my posts for a while, you’ll know I always recommend to Makeup Artists that you treat your makeup artist business like a BUSINESS, and it will pay you like a business.
 If you don’t, it just becomes an expensive hobby.

-At this time of year, there are a few things you can do to maximise your business expenses for the 2017-2018 financial year, (and minimise the tax you pay).
+At this time of year, there are a few things you can do to maximise your business expenses for the end of financial year, (and minimise the tax you pay).

 DISCLAIMER: I am not an accountant, or a tax agent, so I am not qualified to give you tax advice.
 I do recommend you seek the advice of a qualified, registered tax professional to discuss your business.
 Any tips presented here are just general in nature and your personal circumstances may differ.

 Take advantage of EOFY Sales.
 Our favourite makeup stores (on-line and shopfronts) have some great bargains at End of Financial Year.
 This is a great time to re-stock your kit, buy new products, and even stock up on disposables.
 Anything you buy for your kit is a business expense, so keep all your receipts!
 (When I buy tissues, cotton tips, cotton rounds, makeup wipes etc at the supermarket I put them on a separate receipt at the cash register.)

 And its not just products, this is a great time to book in for upcoming expos and Masterclasses.
 Due to Covid-19 some of the big expos have been postponed, but some have gone online.
 Check out your favourite educators, do they have online classes you can take?
 How about doing a one-on-one over zoom?